The most remote hotels in the Philippines

 Back on land, Ticao Island Resort offers a full roster of activities, including jungle treks, horseback riding, billiards, darts and outings to nearby Mayon Volcano.

-Atmosphere Resort & Spa
+8. Atmosphere Resorts & Spa

 Atmosphere Resort & Spa conveniently sits opposite the Apo Island Marine Sanctuary.

-An independently owned resort, Atmosphere Resort & Spa is run by two British expats -- a scuba diver and an architect -- who met in the Philippines more than 15 years ago.
+An independently owned resort, Atmosphere Resorts & Spa is run by two British expats -- a scuba diver and an architect -- who met in the Philippines more than 15 years ago.

 The husband-and-wife duo couldn't have picked a better location -- picture dark volcanic sand beaches in the shadow of Mount Talinis.
 Thanks to minerals in the sand from the nearby volcano, the area's marine life is unique and varied, attracting underwater photographers and divers from all over the world.

 The address conveniently sits opposite the Apo Island Marine Sanctuary, which makes for easy snorkeling and diving excursions.